Silvio Fanti: Biography

 Silvio Fanti was born in Neuchâtel to Bolognese parents immigrated to Switzerland at the end of the 19th century.
-He completed high school both in French (in Friburgo) and in German language (in Einsiedeln).
-He earned his degree bachelor of medicine in the university of Zürich and became doctor of medicine both by the university of Vienna and Geneva.
-He specialized in psychiatry in the university of Munich, Vienna and Zürich.
-His work of doctorate in Vienna in 1943 was among the first completed studies about the electroshock.
+He completed high school both in French (in Fribourg) and in German language (in Einsiedeln).
+He earned his degree bachelor of medicine at the University of Zürich and became doctor of medicine both by the University of Vienna and the University of Geneva.
+He specialized in psychiatry at the Ludwig-Maximilians-Universität München (LMU), the University of Vienna and the University of Zürich.
+His doctoral work at Vienna in 1943 was among the first completed studies about the electroshock.
 His work of doctorate in Geneva was about the conducted birth.

 The knowledge of different languages permitted him to carry on psychotherapy with French, English, Italian and German speakers, therefore giving him the opportunity to offer professional help as doctor and psychiatrist to people of great cultural diversity.

-Fanti spent and worked long periods in English speaking countries as the United States or Australia and also in a few Asian countries as India, China or Japan.
+Fanti spent and worked long periods in English-speaking countries as the United States or Australia and also in a few Asian countries as India, China or Japan.
 During all his travels he observed people in their daily activity trying to understand the real motivations of the human being.
 He collected his thoughts and conclusions about the human nature in his book Après avoir…, in many respects the inaugural work of the micropsychoanalytical thought.

 In 1973, Fanti moved definitively to Couvet (Switzerland) where he formulated the main tenets of micropsychoanalysis.
 On 24 April 1974, under his patronage, the Société Internationale de Micropsychanalyse (S.I.M.), was constituted in Switzerland gathering the practitioners of the method discovered and developed by Silvio Fanti, denominated micropsychoanalysis.

 From the 1960s to his death in 1997 Fanti was sometime the focus of the media attention in Europe.
 He was regarded as a highly controversial personage.
 At the end of the 1970s Fanti was interviewed by the Spanish journalist Joaquín Soler Serrano in his high-profile cultural television program broadcast by TVE A fondo.